Lingo (American game show): Broadcast history

+The original pilot was taped in Los Angeles in 1986, before relocating to Canada after the show was sold into first-run syndication.

 The first version premiered on September 28, 1987, with Michael Reagan, adopted son of then U.S. President Ronald Reagan, as host and Dusty Martell as co-host.
 Beginning on February 22, 1988, executive producer Ralph Andrews took over as host and Margaux MacKenzie replaced Martell as co-host.
 New episodes aired until March 25, 1988, with repeats airing until September of that year.
 The show was produced by Ralph Andrews Productions (in association with Bernstein/Hovis Productions) in Canada for syndication by ABR Entertainment in the United States.

 On August 5, 2002, Game Show Network revived the program with Chuck Woolery as host.
 In season three, a co-host was added to reveal the puzzles and provide banter.
 Woolery's co-host was Stacey Hayes in season three, while Hayes had Paula Cobb as another co-host for the first two episodes of the season.
 Hayes was later replaced by Shandi Finnessey for the remainder of the series.
 Randy Thomas, known for her work in Hooked on Phonics ads, was the offstage announcer in season two, with Hayes also acting as announcer in season three.
 For the remainder of the series, the role of announcer was eliminated.

 The first 20 episodes were recorded in the Netherlands on the set of the program's Dutch counterpart; subsequent episodes were produced in the United States.
 Five more seasons, filmed in Los Angeles and each consisting of 65 episodes, began in December 2002, December 2003, August 2005, April 2006, and April 2007.
 GSN held back five unaired Hawaiian-themed episodes from season four, and these episodes later aired beginning January 1, 2007.
+The last episode of the Woolery version aired on June 29, 2007.

 In 2011, GSN announced the show would restart production after a nearly four-year hiatus, with Bill Engvall as the new host.
 One season of forty episodes premiered on June 6, 2011.
 The last first-run show aired on August 1, 2011.

 On February 11, 2022, CBS announced that it had ordered a primetime revival of Lingo, with RuPaul as host and executive producer; it was filmed at Dock10 in Salford, England (where the current British version is filmed) with American contestants.
 RuPaul also signed on to host a series of Celebrity Lingo episodes for broadcast in the UK.
 It premiered on January 11, 2023.
 On February 21, 2023, the series was renewed for a second season.
+The second season aired from May 24, 2024 to September 20, 2024.